-- Installation of granite curbs shall be required on all new local streets and extensions of existing local streets. - Granite curbs shall be required on all collector and arterial streets as shown on a Town of Manchester Roadway Classification Map. - When individual lot development occurs within a developed local street, the type of curb required should be consistent with the predominant material currently existing on that street, as determined by PWD.

-- When existing roadways and sidewalks are reconstructed on local streets, curbs should be replaced with the predominant curb type that exists within the neighborhood, as determined by PWD. - On rural/scenic roads, the determination whether to install granite curbs or alternate materials will be based upon such factors as the street grade, stormwater management considerations, and natural features and topography.
+- Installation of granite curbs shall be required on all new local streets and extensions of existing local streets. - Granite curbs shall be required on all collector and arterial streets as shown on a Town of Manchester Roadway Classification Map. - When existing roadways and sidewalks are reconstructed on local streets, curbs should be replaced with the predominant curb type that exists within the neighborhood, as determined by PWD. - On rural/scenic roads, the determination whether to install granite curbs or alternate materials will be based upon such factors as the street grade, stormwater management considerations, and natural features and topography.